Japanese migration to Indonesia: Migration history

+However, not all of these soldiers were Japanese, several famous soldiers who remained like Li Baiqing 李柏青 and Chen Chih-hsiung were ethnic Han Chinese from Taiwan.

 In the 1970s, Japanese manufacturers, especially in the electronics sector, began to set up factories in Indonesia; this sparked the migration of a new wave of Japanese expatriates, mainly managers and technical staff connected to large Japanese corporations.
 In the late 1990s, there was also migration in the opposite direction; many of the Nikkei Indonesians from Sulawesi began migrating to Japan to work in the seafood processing industry.
 As of 2004, there were estimated to be about 1,200 of them living in the town of Ōarai, Ibaraki.
 Furthermore, there was a large outflow of Japanese expatriates in 1998, due to the May riots and the associated political chaos.
 However, a decade later, the Japanese still made up Jakarta's second-largest expatriate community, after the Koreans.

 Business and employment

 The Japanese communities in the Dutch East Indies, like those in the rest of colonial Southeast Asia, remained prostitution-based as late as World War I. The remnant of this prostitution business can be trace in Surabaya's Jalan Kembang Jepun, "the Street of the Japanese Flowers", located in the city's old Chinatown.
 Prostitution was outlawed in the Dutch East Indies in 1912, but many Japanese women appear to have continued working in the trade clandestinely.
 However, by the 1930s, the economic focus of the Japanese community had shifted largely towards agriculture, marine industries, and retailing of imported Japanese products.
 More recent Japanese expatriates are typically investors connected with electronics manufacturing.